Brunt of ice storm misses Wichita

 A bit more ice accumulation is possible before noon, but streets are in good shape.
 Crews are completing another pass over primary streets. pic.twitter.com/Pgr7Yg3q1T— City of Wichita (@CityofWichita) January 15, 2017

-Before the outage was reported, Westar spokeswoman Yvonne Etzel said no significant weekend interruptions had been reported due to the weather.
+Before the early-afternoon outage was reported, Etzel said no significant weekend interruptions had been reported due to the weather.

 “We had no sustained power outages in the Wichita area due to the storm,” said Yvonne Etzel, a spokeswoman for the utility.
 “There wasn’t a lot of ice overnight (into Sunday), so we’re cautiously optimistic that we missed the worst.”